WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 2.3.1 =
+= 2.4.0 =
 * New features.
-Deprecated functions.
 Upgrade highly recommended.
 Please do verify your settings after the upgrade.
 Check the Changelog for more details